timrichardson/zoho_crm_package/README.md

 Usage
 =====
 See test_zoho_crm_connector.py in tests for some examples.
-Note the when searching, parentheses must be escaped.
+Note when searching, parentheses must be escaped.
 See the code.

     @pytest.fixture(scope='session')